 3. Be Gentle on Their Shortfalls

-4. Refrain from Comparison
+4. Refrain From Comparison

 5. Model the Right Behaviour

 Children learn what they see, more than what they hear.
 Therefore, practically implementing things that you advocate will leave a lasting impression on them.
 Starting from little things like arranging the books back on the shelf to being polite to guests, children follow what you do.
-If there is any hypocrisy or disagreement in your behaviour children pick it up very quickly.
-Therefore, is very important to practice what you preach.
+If there is any hypocrisy or disagreement in your behaviour, children pick it up very quickly.
+Therefore, it is very important to practice what you preach.

 Free play has drastically reduced among the children of this generation due to so many reasons.
 Nothing can teach values like sharing, caring, team spirit and resilience like playing a sport.
 Sports and games are the best personality development activities for kids.
-Sadly many parents today shield their children from field play and even restrict them from taking up any sport.
-For an overall physical and mental of your child, you must involve them actively in a sport.
+Sadly, many parents today shield their children from field play and even restrict them from taking up any sport.
+For an overall physical and mental development of your child, you must involve him actively in a sport.
 It is also great for children to unwind every day from the stress of academics and remain cheerful.

-7. Limit the Screen Time
+7. Limit Screen Time

 8. Chalk Out the Rules